tc39/proposal-smart-pipelines/readme.md

 languages][topic variables in other languages], commonly named with an underscore `_` or `$_`.
-These languages often integrate their topic variables into their function-call control-flow syntaxes, with [Perl 6 as perhaps the most extensive, unified example][Perl 6 topicalization].
+These languages often integrate their topic variables into their function-call control-flow syntaxes, with [Perl 6 as perhaps the most extensive, unified example][Perl 6 topicization].
 Integration of topic with syntax enables especially pithy, terse [tacit programming][].

 In addition, many JavaScript console [REPLs][], such as those of the WebKit Web